ds4dm/ZERO/docs/support_files/tutorials/LCP.rst

  auto indModel = lcp.solve(Data::LCP::Algorithms::PATH,x,z,-1,1);

-This LCP as multiple solutions.
-In fact the solution set can be parameterized as below.
+This LCP has multiple solutions.
+The solution set can be parameterized as below.

 .. math::

  x_1 &= 10 + t

  x_2 &= t

  x_3 &= 0

  x_4 &= 1

  x_5 &= 0

  \text{for}\;\; t \in [0, 1]

 ====================================
 Utilities
 ====================================

 Two functions :cpp:func:`MathOpt::LCP::LCPasMILP` and :cpp:func:`MathOpt::LCP::LCPasMIQP` allows to to optimize a linear objective function or a convex quadratic objective function over the set of solutions.
 Also, note that :cpp:func:`MathOpt::LCP::setMIPLinearObjective`, :cpp:func:`MathOpt::LCP::setMIPQuadraticObjective`, :cpp:func:`MathOpt::LCP::setMIPFeasibilityObjective` can change the objective function of the MIP model (if one is called for solving the LCP).
-In general, we recomend to use :cpp:func:`MathOpt::LCP::solve`, which is a general methods that delegates the solution to either one available solver.
+In general, we recommend using:cpp:func:`MathOpt::LCP::solve`, which is a general method that delegates the solution to either one available solver.